Why were Olympian gods considered as the main gods in Greek mythology?

-The Olympian gods, main Greek gods
+The Olympian gods, main gods in Greek mythology

 The Olympian gods or Olympians are younger gods who got the name after their mythical place Mount Olympus.
 They had gained rank as the rulers of the world after dethroning the elder gods, known also as the Titans, in a ten-year war called Titanomachy.
 The Olympians, as they called themselves, were the main gods of Ancient Greece and were representing civilization of the world.

 The first generation Olympians were descendants of a titan couple Cronus and Rhea.
 Together they gave birth to six children, three sons and three daughters.
 The sons were Poseidon, Hades, Zeus and daughters Hera, Hestia and Demeter.
 Zeus, Poseidon, Hera and Demeter are always considered as Olympian gods while Hestia and Hades are only included at some point of their existence.
-Hades was supposed to live on Mount Olympus and had every honour and right to but was given the realm of death under his control, when the three brothers had to split the cosmos after the victory over titans.
+Hades was supposed to live on Mount Olympus and had every honour and right to but was given the realm of death under his control, when the three brothers had to split the cosmos after the victory over Titans.

 First Generation